CodeLongAndProsper90/Halibut/README.md

 - Linux - An ideal os.
 - Python3.6+
 - python3-gi
+- urllib
+- pyinstaller
+- Virtual envrioments are not supported

 Installation:
-No compliation is nessary.
-To install Halibut
+No compliation